 HTTP Error Communicating Code: [HTTP Status Code]

 This error is the response from your authentication server when your forum tries to make an API call to request the user's profile information.
 If the code is 404, check what URL you have entered in the OAuth2 Addon in the dashboard for Profile Url.
 Otherwise, the problem is on the end of the authentication server.
+One possible culprit could be that when we make the API call to to exchange the Access Token for the users profile we are sending it as a GET parameter instead of a Bearer Token or vice-versa.
+Check which method your Authentication Provider requires.
+Either way is configurable in our Dashboard Settings.

 Request server says: [message]